lo568los/LimitationLindbladians/README.md

 ## Introduction
-This repository contains code used for writing the paper "Searching Lindbladians that obey local conservation laws and show thermalization" [arxivlink].
+This repository contains code used for writing the paper "Searching Lindbladians that obey local conservation laws and show thermalization" [arxivlink](https://arxiv.org/abs/2301.02146).
 The naming convention in the code closely matches the notation used in the paper.
 For any questions / comments, please feel free to contact me.
 I will try my best to get back to you.

 ## Requirements
 1. Matlab with CVX (http://cvxr.com/cvx/) installed correctly.
 Mosek solver is preferred.